talhahasanzia/mvp-samples/5- RxJava/RxJavaExample/Readme.md

 - A defined way to handle errors.
 - It reduces the need for state variables, which can be the source of errors == Creating sources, subscribing to them and disposing them.
+- Views (See RxBindings by JakeWharton)
+- Event Listeners
+- Creating objects (usually off the main thread)